gimlet-app/gimlet-api/source/index.html.md

 Welcome to the [Gimlet](https://gimlet.us) REST API.
 You can use our API to access Gimlet API endpoints, which can get information on questions, branches, facets, and users from your account in our database.

-We have language examples for both Ruby and PHP.
+We have language examples for both Ruby and PHP ([download](https://github.com/gimlet-app/gimlet-api)).
 You can view the code examples in the dark area to the right, and you can switch the programming language of the examples with the tabs in the top right.

 ## Getting help